Tednoob17/yowl-doc/src/guide/Fonctionnality.md

 > Comment a post
 - A post can be comment, a multiple time.
 - It's can be possible to answered to others comment of others users, you included .
 - The comment place have doing contains text and not avoid to filter a command and code injections.
+> Delete a post
+- A user can delete the post that it create himself.
 > Like a post
 - One post can be liked .
 > The Tags